CLUES IN THE SHADOWS

 American Girl Publishing

-"Multiple red herrings interspersed throughout the story keep readers guessing... and the “Looking Back” section fills in some details on life during the end of World War II.""
+"Multiple red herrings interspersed throughout the story keep readers guessing... and the “Looking Back” section fills in some details on life during the end of World War II."

 — School Library Journal

-Clues In The Shadows is Kathleen's eighth mystery for American Girl, and the fifteenth of her twenty-five published books.
-It is written for readers age 9 and up who enjoy American World War II historical fiction without any sex, gore, or explicit violence.
+is Kathleen's eighth mystery for American Girl, and her fifteenth published book.
+It is written for readers age 9 and up who enjoy stories about Molly McIntire and growing up in American during World War II.

 Story Description

-Molly still does her her patriotic duty to help America win World War Two, but in the spring of 1945 she's weary and troubled.
-Dad is home safe . . . but he seems different now.
 Her favorite Red Cross leader abruptly quits.
 Her archrival, Ronnie Vanko, is driving her crazy.
 And now someone is sneaking into the backyard shed and messing with the scrap she's collecting for the latest wartime drive.
-Who is the intruder: Ronnie, her own brother Ricky—or a prowler she spied in the night?

 This book includes a richly illustrated "Peak Into The Past" essay.